jhu-arch/arch-docs/2_Common_Tasks/GPU_Computing.rst

 .. tip::
    ``nvidia-smi`` shows how often a GPU kernel is executing (duty cycle).
    It does *not* tell you kernel quality, SIMD occupancy, or how many CUDA cores are active.
-For deeper analysis, use profilers (see :ref:`profiling`).
+For deeper analysis, use profilers.

 Reviewing GPU Job Statistics
 ----------------------------